johnSchnake/routeme/README.md

 # routeme
 [routeme](http://routeme.johnschnake.apcera-platform.io)

+*NOTE*
+This was just a fun sample app for a friend and is no longer maintained.
+Nor does the apcera-platform link work.
+Nor does the Apcera company exist any longer.
+Long live k8s.

 Optimize a user's route to a series of waypoints utilizing the Google Maps API.
 Up to 8 waypoints supported.